wijgroningen/wij_groningen_app/README.md

 # Introduction

-Many organisation decide to buy standerdized software because developing and maintaining something this themselves is expensive and in many cases organisation lack the required programming skills.
+Many organisation decide to buy standerdized software because developing and maintaining something this themselves is expensive and very often organisation lack the required programming skills.
-The result is that in many cases the software is nog optimized for the goal it trying to achieve.
-Preferably the customer, in this case the application user, is ....
+The result is that in many cases the software is nog optimized for the goal it is trying to achieve.
+Preferably software is written specifically for the customer, in this case the application user.

 ChatGPT could make a difference here.